knative/docs/docs/bookstore/extra-challenge/README.md

 **Description**

-Enable users to submit new comments through a Telegram bot using Apache Camel.
+Enable users to submit new comments through a Telegram bot using Apache Camel K.

 **Objective**